The Book of Goose: Critical reception

-According to literary review aggregator Book Marks, the novel received mostly "Rave" reviews.

 Critics have written about similarities between The Book of Goose and the Neapolitan Novels by Elena Ferrante.
-Writing for The Atlantic, Sarah Chihaya referred to comparisons between the novel and the series by Ferrante as "too-easy" and "only helpful in orienting the reader toward the themes of "desire and self-determination" shared by the works.
-In a review published by The Financial Times, Lucy Scholes asserted that comparisons between "any well-written novel about female friendship" and the Neapolitan Novels were inevitable.
+Writing for The Atlantic, Sarah Chihaya referred to comparisons between the novel and the series by Ferrante as "too-easy" and "only helpful in orienting the reader toward the themes of desire and self-determination shared by the works."
+In a review published by the Financial Times, Lucy Scholes asserted that comparisons between "any well-written novel about female friendship" and the Neapolitan Novels were inevitable.
 Scholes specifically highlighted similarities in the settings of the works and the "dynamic" of the friendships.
-Megan O'Grady wrote in a review for The New York Times that the comparisons were valid at the outset of the book, but as the novel evolved and the setting changed it instead reminded her of writing by Belgian author Fleur Jaeggy and Scottish writer Muriel Spark.
+Megan O'Grady wrote in a review for The New York Times that the comparisons were valid at the outset of the book, but as the novel evolved and the setting changed it instead reminded her of writing by Swiss author Fleur Jaeggy and Scottish writer Muriel Spark.

 Accolades and honors

-The novel was long-listed for the Andrew Carnegie Medal for Excellence in Fiction.
+The novel was longlisted for the Andrew Carnegie Medal for Excellence in Fiction.

 It was included on lists of the best novels in 2022 published by The New Yorker, Slate, and Time.